Chart Color Schemes

 The level of cultural diversity witnessed in Mount Kuring-Gai was found to be above average when compared nationally for a number of language and cultural background related metrics

-Mount Kuring-Gai, as per the 2016 Census, had a higher cultural diversity compared to most local areas.
-The overseas-born population was 27.8%, with 17.9% speaking languages other than English at home.
-Christianity dominated religiously, with 52.6%.
+Mount Kuring-Gai, as per data from the 2016 Census, had a higher cultural diversity compared to most local areas, with 27.8% of its population born overseas and 17.9% speaking languages other than English at home.
+Christianity was the predominant religion in Mount Kuring-Gai, comprising 52.6% of the population.
+However, Judaism showed an overrepresentation, making up 0.4% of the population compared to the Greater Sydney average of 0.8%.

 Frequently Asked Questions - Diversity